 "Since my personal success is aimed at breaking down doors that have been previously dead-bolted and impossible to enter, by the end of this year I will have given 50+ speeches on a keynote speaking tour—reaching hundreds of thousands of entrepreneurs around the world.
 When 2019 rolls around, I can hold my head high knowing I’ve held the door open, encouraging and supporting women.
 But I also know that this is a job that’s never truly finished, so I look forward to many more successes to share in the New Year."

 TyLynn Nguyen is a force of nature.
-The mother-of-three is a successful entrepreneur who runs a self-titled lingerie brand while being an influencer on the side.
-She has no limits and is challenging traditional stereotypes and the having it all mantra head on.
+The mother of three is a successful entrepreneur who runs her eponymous lingerie brand while being an influencer on the side.
+She has no limits and is challenging traditional stereotypes and having it all mantra head-on.

 "As a mother of three, a designer, and now an influencer, my idea of success is shifting.
 For me, success has three layers.
 One layer is connection.
 Am I enjoying my work?
 Am I spending time with my children?
 Second would be spiritual.
 Am I feeling like what I’m doing is connected to God?
 Am I speaking and living my truth?
 And the last layer is monetary.
 Am I flourishing financially and reaching my full potential?